Phnom Khiev: A Guide to Pailin's "Blue Mountain" Waterfall

 Nestled on the western edge of the Cardamom Mountains, Phnom Khiev (Blue Mountain) is the crown jewel of Pailin's natural attractions.
 Located in an area once famous for rubies and sapphires, this serene jungle escape offers cool waterfalls and a glimpse into the wild beauty of the Cambodian-Thai borderlands.

-Sangkat Steung Kach, Pailin (Approx. 20-30 min drive).
+Sangkat Steung Kach, Pailin (20-30 min drive).

 Free entry.
-Parking is approx 2,000 Riel.
+Parking approx. 2,000 Riel.

-Swimsuit, towel, and cash (no ATMs nearby).
+Swimsuit, towel, and cash (no ATMs).

 Why You Should Visit